-With saturated colors and bold outlines, their vivid representations of everyday objects and everyday people reflected the optimism, affluence, materialism, leisure and consumption of postwar society.
-Here are 10 ways to apply the lessons of Pop Art to your design.
+With saturated colors and bold outlines, their vivid representations of everyday objects and everyday people reflected the optimism, affluence, materialism, leisure, and consumption of postwar society.
+Pop art is known for its bold features and can help you grab the attention of your audience instantly.
+Whether you are creating a poster or a social media graphic, here are 10 pop art examples and 10 ways to apply them to your design.

 First up, let’s lay down a couple of the central themes of Pop Art.
 Whether it was an endorsement or critique of capitalism, artists depicted the affluence and abundance of postwar society with imagery that celebrated materialism.